kon-f/jakarta-servlet-cinema-app/README.md

 ## 🏫 Academic Context

-Developed as part of the **"Web and Internet Programming"** course
-University of Piraeus — Department of Informatics
+Developed as part of the University course: **"Web and Internet Programming"** in Department of Informatics

 ---

 ## 📄 License

-Educational & portfolio use permitted.
+MIT License

 ---

-👤 *See GitHub profile for author information*
+👤 kon-f